-- Go to the Enrolment Office (Studierendenkanzlei) to enrol
+- Send your documents for enrolment to the Enrolment Office (Studierendenkanzlei) by post

 - Plan your studies

 * Detailed information on visas and on the necessary formalities such as opening a bank account, getting health insurance, registering your address/applying for a residence permit are provided in our Welcome Brochure and in our information leaflet (see Downloads).
 You will receive these documents together with your letter of admission.

 The following information can be downloaded in PDF format.
 You need the Acrobat Reader from Adobe.